 There are also the most awaited Christmas performances from The Hong Kong Ballet, The Hong Kong Philharmonic.

 Chinese Christians in Hong Kong celebrate Christmas by attending church services in both Cantonese, Chinese, and English held at separate times throughout the day.
 Christians in Hong Kong enjoy singing Christmas carols and visiting Christmas markets.

 Christmas in Hong Kong is very different from Christmas in Mainland China.
-Although they both have the Chinese culture with them, you can see that Hong Kong has a lot of more western vibes, which you will discover below.
+Although they both have Chinese culture, you can see that Hong Kong has a lot of more Western vibes, which you will discover below.

 How To Celebrate Christmas In Hong Kong